olivierpaulcris/pokedex-react/README.md

 ## Description

-Pokedex using React and Pokemon API.
+Pokedex using React and Pokemon API, developed in 2024.

 ## Index